 - 1 part white vinegar

-Simply dab the solution on with a white paper towel then with a clean, dry paper towel, dab the wet area until the carpet is bone dry.
+- Simply dab the solution on with white paper towels then with a clean, dry paper towel, dab, and rub the wet area until the carpet is bone dry.

 2. Red Wine or Dark Fruit & Vegetable Juices